secured lock Secured with SHA-256 Encryption

 DUI Laws

-That same year, 3,253 people were arrested in Wyoming for driving under the influence of alcohol.
-28 of those drivers were under the age of 18.
+In 2017, Wyoming recorded 44 alcohol‑impaired driving fatalities—one‑third of All Traffic Deaths—with Four Victims Under Age 21.
+That year, 3,253 people were arrested in Wyoming for driving under the influence of alcohol, including 28 drivers under 18.
+The table below outlines the DUI laws in Wyoming.

 Wyoming DUI Laws & Penalties